7 min read ResuFit Team

 Understanding ATS Compatibility: PDF vs Word Resumes

-- Word documents are easily readable by virtually all ATS platforms but may suffer from formatting inconsistencies
+• Word documents are universally readable but suffer from formatting inconsistencies across devices and software versions

 ATS-Friendly Formatting Tips for Both Formats